Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 - Validate merge retention and continuous hourly timestamp coverage
 - Run the feature pipeline through a granular Prefect flow with separate EIA, weather, and feature-building tasks
 - Optionally load the final demand-weather feature dataset into PostgreSQL using an upsert on region and timestamp
-- Optionally upload generated feature CSV and Parquet artifacts to Azure Blob Storage
+- Optionally upload raw API payloads, request metadata, processed outputs, feature CSV/Parquet artifacts, and run summaries to Azure Blob Storage

 Future planned work:

-- Expand Azure Blob uploads to raw API payloads, request metadata, and run summary JSON files
-- Add a dashboard or analytics layer on top of the PostgreSQL/Parquet feature dataset
+- Add a dashboard or analytics layer on top of the PostgreSQL/Parquet/Azure-backed feature dataset
 - Add a forecasting-ready ML workflow
 - Add stronger production deployment options such as Docker or scheduled Prefect deployments
+- Add more production-oriented orchestration options such as Prefect deployments or scheduled runs

 ## Data Sources